I have to admit, I was once a serious rocker in my late teens and early twenties.

 I think I attended just about every rock n’ roll concert available in those days!
-I loved all kinds of rock n’ roll music from soft rock, to hard rock, to heavy metal.
+I loved all kinds of rock n’ roll music from soft rock to hard rock to heavy metal.
 It touched a part of my heart and soul like nothing else did.
 Music took me away to a happier place, and I was in awe of how magical it was, how it made me feel, and how it helped me to cope with a difficult emotional life back then.

 A friend of mine shared a video with me of the honoring of Led Zeppelin at the 35th Annual John F. Kennedy Center Honors on Dec 26, 2012.
 The final performance brought tears to my eyes.
 Oh, the memories and the nostalgia that I felt listening to this piece!
 It was a rendition of Led Zeppelin’s Stairway to Heaven (in my humble opinion, the best all-time rock n’ roll song ever written and played), beautifully sung by Ann Wilson from the rock group, Heart.
 The last part of the performance made my heart skip a beat and fired up every nerve of my being!

-Some of us do not believe we have gifts or talents.
+Some of us don’t believe we have gifts or talents.
 Imagine if Robert Plant, Jimmy Page, John Paul Jones, or John Bonham from Led Zeppelin, or Ann and Nancy Wilson from Heart had those beliefs.
+What a tragedy that would have been, right?
 Not only would I not be writing this blog, but none of us would have had the pleasure of listening to their moving music.
 How many of us give up on our dreams because we think no one wants to partake in or share in our valuable gifts and talents?